sunrise-php/docs/docs/reference/routing-annotations.md

 ## EncodableResponse

-Specifies to encode views returned directly from an operation.
+Specifies to encode views returned directly from an action.

 > The following annotations may be useful for you: [ResponseStatus](#responsestatus).